 Complete this form first to populate data in other forms.
-Identify the technical topic and subtopic in the title field (number 11) of this form.
+Identify the technical topic and subtopic in the title field (Number 11) of this form.
 Complete all the required fields in accordance with the pop-up instructions on the form.
 To activate the instructions, turn on the "Help Mode" (Icon with the pointer and question mark at the top of the form).
-The list of certifications and assurances referenced in Field 18 can be found on the Applicant and Recipient Page at http://grants.pr.doe.gov, under Certifications and Assurances.
+The list of Certifications and Assurances referenced in Field 18 can be found on the DOE Financial Assistance Forms Page at http://management.energy.gov/business_doe/business_forms.htm, under Certifications and Assurances.